3cola/eth-rig1/README.md

 clone the iso to the disk
 > sudo dd if=/home/x41/vmware/Rig1/Rig1.iso of=/dev/sdb bs=32M conv=noerror,sync status=progress

-resize your partitions if needed with gparted
+resize your partitions and fix the errors with gparted

 # Let's turn it on !

 plug the hardrive in the rig and poweron

 log in to your machine with
-> ssh root@192.168.0.2
+> ssh root@rig1